 In addition to troublesome symptoms, silicosis can produce a variety of other health issues.
 For instance, silicosis is associated with an elevated risk of developing tuberculosis, as silica is thought to interfere with how the immune system responds to the bacteria that causes tuberculosis.
 Silicosis can also increase the risk of developing chronic bronchitis, chronic obstructive pulmonary disease (COPD), connective tissue disease, lung cancer, lung infections, renal disease, respiratory failure, rheumatoid arthritis, scleroderma and systemic lupus erythematosus.

-At the Lung Institute, we offer cellular therapy that aims to go beyond simply treating the symptoms of silicosis.
+At the Lung Health Institute, we offer cellular therapy that aims to go beyond simply treating the symptoms of silicosis.
 Our innovative treatment, a minimally invasive procedure that uses cells from the patient’s own body, has the potential to slow the progression of the disease itself.
 A majority of people who undergo our cellular therapy report an improvement in their quality of life.
 If you’re interested in learning more about our alternative cellular therapy, please contact us today at 888-745-6697.
 We look forward to helping you breathe easier.